Global index shakeup looms as China's "frontier" market opens

 "There have been major changes in the EM index since inception in 1988...This kind of evolution will continue," Yang said.
 "Including China A shares could significantly add to the global opportunity set available to investors."

-(This story corrects number of foreign money managers and size of current quotas in fourth paragraph, timing of regulator comments in paragraph five, number of companies in China market in paragraph 16; clarifies role of A-shares in second paragraph, sourcing in paragraph six, explanation of Hong Kong shares in paragraph 16)

-(Additional reporting by Michelle Chen in Hong Kong; Editing by Catherine Evans/Ruth Pitchford)
+(Additional reporting by Michelle Chen in Hong Kong; Editing by Catherine Evans)